bhavanvir/COVID-Tracker/README.md

-# jubilant-spoon
+# COVID-Tracker
-COVID-19 tracker for Canadian provinces and territories
+A interactive COVID-19 tracker for Canadian provinces and territories